 Last week-end, I went to a wedding.
 It rained (it’s considered lucky in France, but I think it’s mostly to compensate for the lack of sun at your wedding), we drunk, danced and celebrated.
 I had (of course) made my own dress for the occasion.
 But there’s more: I might be slightly deranged, but I also made a bow tie for my date, out of the same fabric as my dress.

 Some noticed it immediately, some didn’t, and to most, I just proudly pointed this little eccentricity of mine, which is highly practical when, at a large family party, not everybody knows or recognizes your boyfriend yet (I think I have a concept to sell, here).
 I hear it’s called mirror dressing (not over-attachment, please) and apparently, it’s hugely popular in South Korea.

-Because it doesn’t take a wedding for my boyfriend’s dressing to be a concern of mine: it’s far from being a habit, but I rather like our outfits to sort-of-work-well together, by avoiding colors that clash, or looking for an equal level of casualness: it’s very disagreable to go out in a pretty dress and heels with someone wearing so-so jeans and sneakers, and just as disagreable to dress as a college student for a date with someone who wears a suit and necktie.
+Because it doesn’t take a wedding for my boyfriend’s dressing to be a concern of mine: it’s far from being a habit, but I rather like our outfits to sort-of-work-well together, by avoiding colors that clash, or looking for an equal level of casualness: it’s very disagreeable to go out in a pretty dress and heels with someone wearing so-so jeans and sneakers, and just as disagreeable to dress like a college student for a date with someone who wears a suit and necktie.